Frequently asked questions

 There isn't a participating pharmacy close to me.
 Can I post my inhaler somewhere?

-Unfortunately we cannot accept any postal returns - this service is only available through participating pharmacies, hospitals and dispensing doctors.
+Unfortunately, we cannot accept any postal returns – Complete the Cycle is only available through participating pharmacies, hospitals and dispensing doctors.

 1) Data on file.
 2018 CO2 emissions calculations (UK/RET/0010/18)

 2) Data on file.
 CO2 emissions and footprint of Ventolin (UK/RET/0023/18)